nstsj/KES/README.md

 # KES
+knowledge-extraction systems in weak-structured domains

-materials for my master's thesis
+this repo stores materials for my master's thesis